davidezeji/cntf-smoke-test/README.md

 ## Pipeline Stages
 Goal of each stage in the pipeline (refer to ".gitlab-ci.yml" for more details):
-* subscribe - subscribes one UE to the network
+* "subscribe" - subscribes one UE to the network
-* test - perform curls over network interfaces and ethernet
+* "test" - perform curls over network interfaces and ethernet
-* update_tests - update test results locally and in AWS
+* "update_tests" - update test results locally and in AWS
-* cleanup - removes create UE subscription from network database
+* "cleanup" - removes create UE subscription from network database

 ## Coralogix Dashboards
 To view parsed & visualized data resulting from tests run by various CNTF repositories, please visit CNTF's dedicated Coralogix tenant: https://dish-wireless-network.atlassian.net/wiki/spaces/MSS/pages/509509825/Coralogix+CNTF+Dashboards